mmone/marlintool/README.md

-If you are already running [octoprint](https://octopi.octoprint.org/) as a printserver on a Raspberry Pi it is very convenient to also build Marlin on it via ssh.
-This script sets up the necessary build environment and provides commands for building and uploading from the commandline.
+If you are already running [octoprint](https://octopi.octoprint.org/) as a printserver on a Raspberry Pi it is convenient to also build Marlin on it.
+This script sets up the necessary build environment collects dependencies and provides commands for building and uploading from the commandline.
 It uses the official Arduino toolchain for ARM.
 Everything is standalone, nothing is installed.

-It should also work on Linux in general.
+It also works on Linux in general.
 If you don’t build on ARM you will need to change the architecture though.
 Check the parameters at the beginning of the script for that.

 The script is setup by default to build the Marlin fork [“Skynet3D”](https://github.com/SkyNet3D/Marlin) for the Anet A8 Prusa clone.
 If you want to build stock Marlin, change the “marlinRepositoryUrl” parameter respectively.
 You should also set the parameter “hardwareDefintionDirectory” to an empty string, this prevents the script from trying to copy the board definition that is needed for the A8.

+If you need additional libraries for your build add them to the "getDependencies" function.

 If you are running octopi on you Raspberry you need to disconnect it from your printer before uploading, otherwise the serial port is blocked.